BigMo/SmartControl/README.md

   ]
 }
 ```
-  * Name: This name will be used for both automation and screen-names.
+  * `Name`: This name will be used for both automation and screen-names.
-  * RestartDelay: Seconds between stopping and starting the server back up again.
+  * `RestartDelay`: Seconds between stopping and starting the server back up again.
-  * AllowMultipleInstances: Whether or not to allow for spawning multiple instances.
+  * `AllowMultipleInstances`: Whether or not to allow for spawning multiple instances.
     * We don't want to run the gameserver twice in this case.
-  * FilePath: The path of the program to execute.
+  * `FilePath`: The path of the program to execute.
     * We'll let sh interpret the given script-file.
-  * WorkingDirectory: The directory to execute the program in.
+  * `WorkingDirectory`: The directory to execute the program in.
     * Make sure this is the gameserver's root-directory.
-  * Arguments: Arguments you want to pass to the program.
+  * `Arguments`: Arguments you want to pass to the program.
     * Since we want to have sh interpret the script, pass the script-file.
-  * SendOnStop: An array of messages that are sent to the screen-instance after starting it up.
+  * `SendOnStop`: An array of messages that are sent to the screen-instance after starting it up.
     * We don't need to supply anything upon startup.
-  * SendOnStop: An array of messages that are sent to the screen-instance to shut it down.
+  * `SendOnStop`: An array of messages that are sent to the screen-instance to shut it down.
     * In order to stop the server, make sure that the current input-buffer is cleared (`^M`/`Enter`), save the gamestate (`save-all^M`) and halt the server (`stop^M`).
 * Run `mono SmartControl.exe Start Minecraft` to start up the gameserver, `mono SmartControl.exe Stop Minecraft` will stop it.
 * You're good to go! :sparkles: